IQ-Bible/advanced-study-bible-wordpress-plugin/readme.txt

 = How do I display the Bible interface? =

-Simply place the shortcode `[IQBible]` onto any WordPress page or post where you want the advanced study bible to appear.
+Simply place the shortcode `[iqbible_advanced]` onto any WordPress page or post where you want the advanced study bible to appear.

 = Does this work with any theme? =